Endpoints let you expose your Apps on Aptible to clients over the public internet or your Stack's internal network.

 Regardless of which placement you choose, you can always enable IP Filtering as a means to further lock down which clients are allowed to connect to your Endpoint.

-Aptible Deploy Endpoints let you bring your own Custom Domain.
+Aptible Endpoints let you bring your own Custom Domain.

-If you don't have or don't want to use a Custom Domain, you can use an Aptible Deploy-provided Default Domain.
+If you don't have or don't want to use a Custom Domain, you can use an Aptible-provided Default Domain.

 There are two cases here:

-- However, if you are using a Custom Domain, you will need to provide Aptible Deploy with a Custom Certificate, or enable Managed TLS and let Aptible Deploy provision the certificate for you.
+- However, if you are using a Custom Domain, you will need to provide Aptible with a Custom Certificate, or enable Managed TLS and let Aptible provision the certificate for you.

 Endpoints enforce idle timeouts on traffic.
 See Endpoint Timeouts for more information.